 The protocol on your farm must not only be for animals being introduced but include vehicles and people entering your farm.
 You don’t want visitors parking near your animal handling facilities or in areas where your stock may graze!

-As cryptosporidiosis can be carried by adult goats the producer may only see the first signs of crypto when kidding the following year- so after quarantine still keep introduced goats on their own away from your breeding flock if possible and be aware of your water drainage systems.
+As adult goats can carry cryptosporidiosis, the producer may only see the first signs of crypto when kidding the following year.
+So after quarantine, still keep introduced goats on their own away from your breeding flock if possible and be aware of your water drainage systems.

-Buy your goats from farms you know and can trust that is also adapted to your environment and production system type.
+Buy your goats from farms you know and trust that are also adapted to your environment and production system type.